lukasmartinelli-alt/docksend/README.md

 ### Options

 - `-v`: bind a local directory to a docker volume (default: `$(pwd):/root`)
-- `-d`: sync local directory to specific folder on remote machine (default: temp dir that is deleted afterwards)
+- `-d`: sync local directory to specific folder on remote machine (default: temp directory that is deleted afterwards)
 - `-i`: ssh key used for connection
 - `-p`: pull docker image silently before running command (no cluttered stdout)